Contrast-Security-OSS/docs/content/troubleshooting/auth/RotatingKeys.md

 <!--
-title: "Configuring Crawler to Connect to TeamServer After Rotating Service Keys"
+title: "Configure Crawler to Connect to Contrast After Rotating Service Keys"
-description: "Configuring Crawler to Connect to TeamServer After Rotating Service Keys."
+description: "Configure Crawler to Connect to Contrast After Rotating Service Keys."
 tags: "troubleshoot authentication crawler configuration API Base64 phantomJS" -->

 ## Connection Issues After Rotating Keys

-Enterprise On Premises (EOP) administrators responsible for installation, configuration and administration of both TeamServer and Crawler should read this article in the event of rotating the service key associated with the SuperAdmin account.
-The service key will only need to be modified within the Crawler configuration if the service key has been rotated by TeamServer.
+Enterprise-on-Premises (EOP) administrators who are responsible for installation, configuration and administration of both the Contrast interface and Crawler should read this article in the event of rotating the service key associated with the SuperAdmin account.
+The service key will only need to be modified within the Crawler configuration if the service key has been rotated by Contrast.

 ## How To Resolve This Issue

-From time to time, customers will go through the operation of rotating their API Service Key.
-When this happens and one or more Crawlers have been configured, the configuration located in the *$CRAWLER_HOME/conf/application-main.properties* file will need to change.
-Specifically, the ```apiAuthorization``` (Service Key) and the ```apiKey``` (API Key) will need to change.
+From time to time, customers go through the operation of rotating their API Service Key.
+When this happens, and one or more Crawlers have been configured, the configuration located in the *$CRAWLER_HOME/conf/application-main.properties* file must change.
+Specifically, the `apiAuthorization` (Service Key) and the `apiKey` (API Key) must change.

 ```bash
 logging.file=logs/crawler.log